 Circular Economy Food, Agriculture & Beverage

 The circular economy is about reducing waste and keeping products and materials in use for as long as possible.
-As Ireland progresses its transition to a circular economy, there is a steady increase in the variety of products being made subject to regulation.
-For example, in addition to existing take-back schemes for electrical items and batteries as well as the upcoming planned prohibition of disposable coffee cups and disposable vapes by mid-2024.
+As Ireland transitions to a circular economy, there is a steady increase in the variety of products being made subject to regulation.
+For example, in addition to existing take-back schemes for electrical items and batteries, the Government plans to prohibit disposable coffee cups and disposable vapes by mid-2024.

 Navigating these new, dynamic areas of law can be complex.
-Our team is skilled at helping clients understand their obligations and experienced in providing effective advice on any required adaptations to the clients product life cycle.
+Our team is skilled at helping clients understand their obligations and is experienced in providing effective advice to clients about requirements to amend their product life cycle.